Govt files plea in IHC to appoint lawyer for Kulbhushan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal government on Wednesday filed a petition in Islamabad High Court (IHC) for the appointment of legal representative for Indian spy Kulbhushan Jadhav.
+ISLAMABAD: For the appointment of legal representative for Indian spy Kulbhushan Jadhav the federal government on Wednesday filed a petition in Islamabad High Court (IHC).